html-validate/html-validate/docs/usage/elements.md

 Requires children to be used in a specific order.

-Elements listed has to occur in the same order as specifed, elements which is not specified can appear anywhere.
+Elements listed has to occur in the same order as specified, elements which is not specified can appear anywhere.

 ```js